D. Decker, BA, MS

 playing, I studied some orchestral conducting with Drs.
 George

 and Zuohuang Chen and horn with Professor David

-Illinois, and began the M.S. in Computer
+Illinois, to begin the M.S. in Computer

 Science degree program at Northern

-In 1998, I founded and conducted the DST Symphony Orchestra
+While at DST, I founded and conducted the DST Symphony Orchestra

 and the DST Wind Ensemble, both made up of DST employees, their